Ange1o/GPSP/README.md

     - NLTK 3.2.5
     - scikit-learn 0.18.1
 ## Algorithm
-- The following is the summary of GPSP algorithm
+- The followings are the summary of GPSP algorithm

 ![alt text][a1]